What Does the Bible Say About Prophets After Jesus?

 The Apostles themselves, including Paul, Peter, and John, exhibited prophetic gifts, sharing revelations that were later included in the Bible.
 The New Testament also makes it clear that the gift of prophecy was not restricted to a select few.
 The Holy Spirit endowed various members of the church with the ability to prophesy, aiming to edify, exhort, and console the believers as the church grew and spread across different regions.

-See also What Does the Bible Say About Defending Your Family?
+See also What Does the Bible Say About Diseases?

 One of the key points about New Testament prophecy is its emphasis on testing the spirits and discerning the truth of prophetic messages.
 Believers were encouraged to weigh what was said against the teachings of Jesus and the apostles, ensuring that all prophecy was in line with God’s revealed word.